TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbforpostgresqlservers/orcaspostgresqlcpuoverload-fairfax.md

       }
     }
   },
-  "displayLabel": "Move your PostgreSQL server to Memory Optimized SKU", "additionalColumns": [],
+  "displayLabel": "Increase the PostgreSQL server vCores", "additionalColumns": [],
-  "tip": "You can improve the query performance of your PostgreSQL database by moving your server to a Memory Optimized SKU."
+  "tip": "You can improve the query performance of your PostgreSQL database by increasing the server vCores."
 }
 ---